 Regardless of being in landlocked Pittsburgh, every part at Fet-Fisk tastes like the ocean.
 Chef-owner Nik Forsberg reworked a purple sauce spot in working-class Bloomfield into what can solely be described as a vibey basement celebration at grandma’s home.
 The bar is aglow in Lynchian purple lights whereas, within the eating room, wine is served out of a classic wood hutch.
 Artfully plated Scandi-modern dishes are served on flowery china and frilly placemats.
 These oxymoronic traits by some means harmonize completely inside Fet-Fisk, the place nothing appears like a mishmash — particularly not the menu, which leans Scandinavian in all its cured, acidic glory.

 Take the pickled mackerel, a textural dream, with flaky fish served on a mattress of agency smoked beets and finely shredded cabbage.
 The luscious rye cavatelli, laced with oyster mushrooms, tarragon, and fermented tomato, is made in-house.
 So is the nutty farmer’s cheese, whose whey acts because the brine for the standard roasted rooster, leading to extremely crackly pores and skin and a succulent middle.
 The cocktail menu can be stuffed with depth: Dulse seaweed dirties up a martini and fernet provides an herbaceous kick to an after-dinner tea.
-After years of eating out, it’s straightforward to assume that you just’ve tried each iteration of rooster, soiled martini riff, and piece of crudo your tiny can deal with.
+After years of eating out, it’s straightforward to assume that you just’ve tried each iteration of rooster, soiled martini riff, and piece of crudo your tiny fork can deal with.
 However this Rust Belt restaurant delights with rarified twists on the classics.
 Like postindustrial cities all through the nation, Fet-Fisk reminds us that there’s magnificence in mixing the outdated and new. — Jess Mayhugh, managing editor

 A yellow tray topped with barbecue, sauces, and sides — including ribs, jalepeño pork sausage, and smoked chicken, as well as pickled onions, sliced banana peppers, rujak slaw, potato salad, and nasi goreng.